-He received his bachelor’s degree in Economics and Business Strategy from the University of Cape Town; an MA in Economics with Distinction from the University of the West of England, Bristol; and a PhD in Economics from the University of Cape Town.
+He received his bachelor’s degree in economics and business strategy from the University of Cape Town; a Master of Arts in economics with distinction from the University of the West of England, Bristol; and a Ph.D. in economics from the University of Cape Town.

 Frank J. Chaloupka, PhD

-Frank J. Chaloupka is a Distinguished Professor at the University of Illinois at Chicago, where he directs of the UIC Health Policy Center.
-He is the Director of the World Health Organization’s Collaborating Center on the Economics of Tobacco and Tobacco Control and co-Director of Bridging the Gap: Research Informing Policies and Practices for Healthy Youth.
-Dr. Chaloupka’s research focuses on the effects of national, state, and local policies and other environmental influences on youth, young adult, and adult cigarette smoking and other tobacco use, alcohol use, illicit drug use, physical activity, diet, and related outcomes.
+Frank J. Chaloupka is a distinguished professor at the University of Illinois at Chicago, where he is the director of the Health Policy Center.
+He is also the director of the World Health Organization’s Collaborating Center on the Economics of Tobacco and Tobacco Control, and co-Director of Bridging the Gap: Research Informing Policies and Practices for Healthy Youth.
+Dr. Chaloupka’s research focuses on the effects of national, state, and local policies and other environmental influences on youth, young adult, and adult cigarette smoking and other tobacco use.
+In addition, he investigates the effects of policies on alcohol use, illicit drug use, physical activity, diet, and related outcomes.

-An economist, Dr. Chaloupka earned his BA from John Carroll University in 1984 and his PhD from the City University of New York Graduate School and University Center.
+Dr. Chaloupka earned his Bachelor of Arts from John Carroll University in 1984, and his Ph.D. from the City University of New York Graduate School and University Center.